DavidS-Repo/SkyGridx/README.md

   io-threads: 12
   worker-threads: 12
 ```
-   - Adjust **io-threads** and **worker-threads** to match your CPU’s thread count.
+   - Adjust `io-threads` and `worker-threads` to match your CPU’s thread count.
 Default settings utilize only half.
-     - Usage: /pregen chunksPerCycle PrintUpdate(DelayinMinutes)
+   - Usage: /pregen <ParallelTasksMultiplier> <PrintUpdateDelay(inSeconds/Minutes/Hours)> <world>
+     - Example: `/pregen 6 5s world`
+       - Pre-Generate the `overworld` at a max rate of (threads_available * 6 parallel_tasks), prints logs every 5 seconds
+     - Example: `/pregen 2 2m world_nether`
+       - Pre-Generate the `nether` at a max rate of (threads_available * 2 parallel_tasks), prints logs every 2 minutes
+     - Example: `/pregen 1 12h world_the_end`
+       - Pre-Generate the `the end` at a max rate of (threads_available * 1 parallel_tasks), prints logs every 12 hours
+   - For `ParallelTasksMultiplier`, it is recommended to stay below your thread count.
+   - `ParallelTasksMultiplier` limits the number of parallel chunk load tasks.
+It is multiplied by the number of threads available at server initialization.
+For instance, if your server starts with 12 threads, the maximum number of parallel tasks allowed when `ParallelTasksMultiplier` is set to 6 will be 72.
-   - For **chunksPerCycle** It’s recommended to match the number of threads your system has.
-For example, 12 threads yielded 108-112 chunks per second on a 5600x CPU, depending on server activity and other system tasks.
+   - A `ParallelTasksMultiplier` of 6 yielded ~150-200 chunks per second on a 5600x CPU, depending on server activity and other system tasks.
-   - Increasing **chunksPerCycle** if you are not already utilizing 100% CPU can take that further, I was able to bring mine up to 24 **chunksPerCycle** yielded 128-134 chunks per second.
+   - Increasing `ParallelTasksMultiplier` beyond current CPU utilization can further enhance performance.
+For example, setting it to 12 yielded ~190-250 chunks per second.

-**Demonstrations:**
-   - Ore generation examples:
+   - In summary, `ParallelTasksMultiplier` determines the load on your server.
+A smaller number results in a lower load and fewer chunks per second, while a larger number increases the server load but improves chunk processing speed.

+---

+**Ore generation examples:**
 ![instrunctions step 1](https://i3.ytimg.com/vi/UrzhCaiLKyI/maxresdefault.jpg)
 ![instrunctions step 1](https://i3.ytimg.com/vi/NMkvj6UvmLg/maxresdefault.jpg)